+be a positive matrix in $\mu, \nu$ for all $z,z'$, this guarantees that the dynamics preserves probabilities.
+Moreover, it can be shown that equation \eqref{eq: cqdyngen}, combined with the positivity condition \eqref{eq: block1}, defines completely positive Markovian (memoryless) CQ dynamics for an arbitrary set of Lindblad operators $\{L_{\mu} \}$ \cite{oppenheim_post-quantum_2018}.
+The Markovian condition is natural if the dynamics are taken to be fundamental rather than effective, while in the more general case, the $W^{\alpha \beta}$ can be time-dependent, and need not be the elements of a positive semi-definite matrix (see for example \cite{Breuer2012Foundations} in the case of the Lindblad equation).

-is a positive matrix.
-We see the CQ master equation is a natural generalisation of the Lindblad equation and classical Pauli rate equation in the case of classical-quantum coupling.
-Ultimately, we are interested in studying classical gravity coupled to quantum fields and so we shall need to consider the case in which the Lindblad operators are unbounded.
-In the case of unbounded operators, one can cast the master equation in the form of \eqref{eq: cqdyngen}, but it is possible that the dynamics are not unique.
+We see the CQ master equation \eqref{eq: cqdyngen} is a natural generalisation of the Lindblad equation and classical Pauli rate equation in the case of classical-quantum coupling.
+For the reader unfamiliar with the dynamics of open classical/quantum systems we compare the most general master equations for classical, quantum and CQ dynamics in Table \ref{tab: MasterEquationTable}.